ejarce/math_391/week1_hw.md

     ## # A tibble: 2 × 2
     ##   `sum >= 8`     n
     ##        <lgl> <int>
-    ## 1      FALSE  5920
+    ## 1      FALSE  5820
-    ## 2       TRUE  4080
+    ## 2       TRUE  4180

-After a simulation of 10,000 rolls, 4,144 of them summed to 8 or more, so the probability of rolling an 8 or higher is about .4144.
+The count shows that the probability of rolling two dice with a sum of at least 8 is about .41

 ### Exercise 1.44